AliceO2Group/DataDistribution/doc/StfBuilder.md

 **--data-sink-file-name** pattern
 :   Specifies file name pattern: %n - file index, %D - date, %T - time.
-    The default value of this parameter is '*%n*'.
+    The default value of this parameter is '*%i.tf*'.

 **--data-sink-max-stfs-per-file** num
-:   Limit the number of (Sub)TimeFrames per file.
+:   Limit the number of (Sub)TimeFrames per file.s
     The default value of this parameter is '*1*'.

 **--data-sink-max-file-size** arg (=4294967296)